mmshivesh/hugo-paper-plus/README.md

 [params]
-    email = <Your Email> (Shown in the footer as a "Contact Me" link) github = <Link to your github> (Adds a top bar menu item linking to your GitHub) siteAuthor = <Site Author> (Name to show on the footer without showing anything on posts) mainTitle = "Recent Posts" (Title to show on the main root page instead of repeating the website name) serifTitles = <true | false> (Setting to true will use serif titles instead of sans-serif titles.
+    email = <Your Email> (Shown in the footer as a "Contact Me" link) github = <Link to your github> (Adds a top bar menu item linking to your GitHub) darkDefault = <true | false> (Use Dark mode by default if the browser doesn't support Automatic Appearances) siteAuthor = <Site Author> (Name to show on the footer without showing anything on posts) mainTitle = "Recent Posts" (Title to show on the main root page instead of repeating the website name) serifTitles = <true | false> (Setting to true will use serif titles instead of sans-serif titles.
 Default serif font is Playfair.
 Place the font under `static/fonts/PlayfairDisplay-Bold.ttf`)